Reverie, Tennessee: Demographics

 According to the United States Census, in 2000 the total population of the Reverie voting precinct was 11.
 The entire population was non-Hispanic white at that time.

 Education

 The state of Tennessee pays for the children in the population to attend schools in Arkansas.

 Economy

 Agriculture is the dominant source of income in the area surrounding Reverie, especially the cultivation of cotton.

-After the abolition of slavery, sharecropping was the primary means of income for low income families in the area.
+After the abolition of slavery, sharecropping was the primary means of income for families in the area.
 Mostly for the cultivation of cotton, land would be used by sharecroppers in return for a share of the crop to the landowner.

 Modern machines such as the cotton picker have made the manual cultivation obsolete over time as they took over the work from the hand laborers.
-As a result of the lessened need for agricultural laborers, and very little potential for other forms of employment, the population of the area has dropped precipitously in recent decades.
+As a result of the lessened need for agricultural laborers,the population of the area has dropped in recent decades.

-In 2007, there were no industries in Reverie.
+In 2007,farming and working from home via the Internet are the two most available industries in Reverie.